-Kim has spent over 20 years in leadership roles encouraging and promoting employee engagement in companies that include Belo (Broadcast Media), Burger King Corporation, Dell and Target Corporation.
-Kim has received numerous community service and is a leadership recipient of the 2012 “HR Professional of the Year” designation by Ogletree Deakins Law Firm and the Dallas Chamber of Commerce, 2015 DiversityFIRST™ Award from the National Diversity Council and named 2016 Texas Most Powerful Business Women by Texas Diversity Magazine.
+Previously, Kim was Assistant Vice President HR & Diversity at BNSF Railway.
+Kim provided leadership to the HR matrix teams supporting Law, State/Federal Govt Affairs, Corporate Communications, Claims, Compliance and Audit Services, and Technology Services and led BNSF Railway’s diversity and inclusion efforts, EEO and HR Compliance.
+Kim has over 20 years of HR experience in a variety of leadership roles encouraging and promoting employee engagement in companies that include Belo Broadcasting, Burger King Corporation, Dell and Target Corporation.
+Kim is a thought leader in the space of Diversity & Inclusion receiving numerous community service and business awards that include “HR Professional of the Year” designation by Ogletree Deakins Law Firm and the Dallas Chamber of Commerce, DiversityFIRST™ Award from the National Diversity Council, Texas Most Powerful Business Women by Texas Diversity Magazine.

-Born and raised in Seoul, South Korea, Kim obtained her Bachelor’s in Social Work from Texas State University graduating from the University’s Emerging Leader program and was inducted into Who’s Who in College & Universities students.
-Kim received her Master’s in Human Resource Development and Leadership from the University of Texas at Austin and has a Senior Professional designation in Human Resources and is certified employee relations professional.
-Kim is a member of the Fort Worth Human Resources Group and National Society of Human Resource Management.
+Kim received her Bachelor degree in Social Work from Southwest Texas State University graduating from the University’s Emerging Leader program and was inducted into Who’s Who in College & Universities students.
+Kim received her Master degree from the University of Texas at Austin.
+She holds a Senior Professional designation in Human Resources and certified employee relations credentials.
+Kim is a professional member of the Fort Worth Human Resources Group and National Society of Human Resource Management.

 As Senior director in the Global Office of Diversity of Wal-Mart Stores, Inc., Donald is responsible for governance, strategy development, marketing & communications, and business insights.
 Prior to his current role, Donald worked in Wal-Mart’s Information System Division with various technical and analytical positions for eight years.